 Education and Degree Options

-There are five basic steps to obtaining the qualifications needed to become a tax attorney.
+There are five basic steps to obtaining the qualifications needed in order to become a tax attorney.
 Below are the steps along with some helpful tips on how to proceed.

 Earn a bachelor's degree in business or accounting.